About the Club, shooting, and the web page

 A: Well.. probably because no one has submitted it to the Stumper!
 Why don't YOU write something up about your favorite shooting topic, like how to get started in your favorite shooting sport!
-Keep it short, but informative (it's a short newsletter after all.).
-Submit your idea to Alan Richmond (the current editor of the Stumper).
+Keep it short, but informative.
+(It's a short newsletter after all.)
+Submit your idea to The Redwood Stumper.

 Q. Are targets and ammunition available at the range?

 A. Generally, no. Bring your own ammunition and paper targets.
 Bottles, cans and other "junk" targets are not allowed.
 Targets are provided for scheduled matches.